-Internationally, information dissemination is an important component of target-setting and other industrial energy efficiency programs.
-Technical information sources such as energy efficiency guidebooks, databases, software tools, and industry- or technologyspecific energy efficiency reports are produced in many countries (Galitsky et al., 2004).
-The U.S. Department of Energy's (US DOE's) Industrial Technologies Program provides many software tools for assessing energy efficiency of motors, pumps, compressed air systems, process heating and steam systems, as well as Sourcebooks that provide information on these industrial systems and a Quick Plant Energy Profiler online software tool that helps industrial plant personnel understand how energy is being used at their plant and how they may save energy and money.
-The USDOE also provides case studies that describe energy-efficiency demonstration projects in operating industrial facilities in the aluminium, chemicals, forest products, glass, metal casting, mining, petroleum, steel, cement, textiles, and other sectors and sourcebooks, tip sheets, technical fact sheets and handbooks, and market assessments for steam, process heating, compressed air, and motors, pumps, and fans.
+Internationally, information dissemination is an important component of target-setting and other industrial energyefficiency programs.
+Technical information sources such as energy-efficiency guidebooks, databases, software tools, and industry- or technology-specific energy efficiency reports are produced in many countries (Galitsky et al., 2004).
+The US Department of Energy's (US DOE's) Industrial Technologies Program provides many software tools for assessing energy efficiency of motors, pumps, compressed air systems, process heating, and steam systems.9 The USDOE also provides case studies that describe energy-efficiency demonstration projects in operating industrial facilities in many industrial sectors and sourcebooks, tip sheets, technical fact sheets and handbooks, and market assessments.
 Case studies providing information on commercial energy-saving technologies for a number of industrial sectors are also provided by the Centre for Analysis and Dissemination of Demonstrated Energy Technologies (CADDET).

-Energy efficiency reports or guidebooks provide information on existing and new technologies and measures as well as energy management practices.
-Examples include Australia's Energy Efficiency Best Practice Guides, the Netherlands' descriptions of energy efficiency projects undertaken by LTA members, Norway's Industrial Energy Efficiency Network sector reports, and the UK Carbon Trust technology guides.
-The Canadian Industry Program for Energy Conservation's sector-wide energy efficiency guides provide information on energy efficiency measures for aluminium, automotive, brewery, cement, dairy, foundry, lime, pulp/paper, rubber, and solid wood industries.
-The U.S. ENERGY STAR for Industry Energy Guides include both process-specific and utility energy efficiency measures for breweries, cement, corn refining, fruit and vegetable processing, glass, motor vehicle assembly, petroleum refining, and pharmaceuticals.
+Energy-efficiency reports or guidebooks provide information on existing and new technologies and measures as well as energy management practices.
+The Canadian Industry Program for Energy Conservation's sector-wide energy-efficiency guides provide information on energy-efficiency measures for many sectors.
+The US ENERGY STAR for Industry Energy Guides include both process-specific and utility energy-efficiency measures for breweries, cement, corn refining, fruit and vegetable processing, glass, motor vehicle assembly, petroleum refining, and pharmaceuticals.
 As part of the Dutch Long-term Agreements 2 (LTA2), SenterNovem and representatives of the sector develop and maintain a "measurement list" of possible efficiency improvements that consists of a detailed description of the measure, investment costs, energy savings, returns on investment and if financial support is available for the measure.